C Sharp Anonymous Method

 6

-Key points about anonymous method
+Key points about the anonymous method

 1. A variable declared outside the anonymous method can be accessed inside the anonymous method.